 Two warships of the United States Navy's South Atlantic Fleet have been making a five-day goodwill visit to the Ivory Coast.

-Two warships of the United States Navy's South Atlantic Fleet have been making a five-day goodwill visit to the Ivory Coast.
+Background: Two warships of the United States Navy's South Atlantic Fleet have been making a five-day goodwill visit to the Ivory Coast.
 The larger vessel, the amphibious assault ship INCHON, which is 183 metres (almost 600 feet) long, was the largest American warship ever to anchor at the port of Abidjan, the Ivory Coast capital.

 Among the almost two thousand Marines INCHON can carry is a reinforced Marine Helicopter Squadron, used to carry ground troops to landing zones ashore.
 During the visit, they demonstrated their techniques at the Ivory Coast National Marine base of Locodjo to local troops and government officials.